datastax/vertex-ai-extension/README.md

 1. Browse to the <a href="https://console.cloud.google.com/vertex-ai/extensions" target="_blank">Vertex AI Extensions Page</a>
 2. Click `Create Extension`
 3. Fill in the fields of the form, choosing `extension.yaml` from the `astra-crud-extension-api` as your OpenAPI spec.
 See screenshots for example values.
+Note that you **must specify the API key secret field in the following format: `projects/[PROJECT_ID_NUM]/secrets/DATASTAX_VERTEX_AI_TOKEN/versions/latest`** you can find the value for `PROJECT_ID_NUM` on the landing page of GCP for your project.

 ![Example of Registering Astra Extension](images/vertexai1.png)
 ![Example of Registering Astra Extension](images/vertexai2.png)